Thursday, April 18th, 2019

 My life was saved last year by the Churchill Hospital in Oxford, through a skilful procedure to remove a cancer from my body.
 Now I will need another operation, to remove my jaw from the floor.
 I’ve just learned what was happening at the hospital while I was being treated.
 On the surface, it ran smoothly.
 Underneath, unknown to me, was fury and tumult.
 Many of the staff had objected to a decision by the National Health Service to privatise the hospital’s cancer scanning.
 They complained that the scanners the private company was offering were less sensitive than the hospital’s own machines.
 Privatisation, they said, would put patients at risk.
 In response, as the Guardian revealed last week, NHS England threatened to sue the hospital for libel if its staff continued to criticise the decision.

-The dominant system of political […]
+The dominant system of political thought […]

 2 Comments